Skyline (2010 film): Production

-The project began filming in Marina Del Rey in February 2010 through March 31.
+The project began filming in Marina Del Rey in February 2010 and continued through March 31.
 Most of the action was shot in the high-rise condo in which Greg Strause lives.

 The physical production cost only $500,000.
 With all the visual effects the total budget was around $10–20 million.

 On November 11, 2010, producer Brett Ratner said on the Opie and Anthony Show that the film cost $10 million to make.
-The Brothers Strause insisted that they would film a sequel with their own money and try to find a distributor to release it.
+The Brothers Strause insisted they would film a sequel with their own money and try to find a distributor to release it.

 Legal action from Sony

-In August 2010 it was reported that Sony Pictures Entertainment was contemplating legal action against the Strause brothers, the directors of Skyline, and the owners of Hydraulx Filmz.
+In August 2010, it was reported that Sony Pictures Entertainment was contemplating legal action against the Strause brothers, the directors of Skyline, and the owners of Hydraulx Filmz.
 Sony paid Hydraulx to generate visual effects work for Battle: Los Angeles.
-But Hydraulx never informed Sony the siblings were directing a rival alien invasion feature, similarly driven by special effects, scheduled for release four months prior to Sony's feature.
+But Hydraulx never informed Sony that the siblings were directing a rival alien invasion feature, similarly driven by special effects, scheduled for release four months before Sony's feature.
 A representative for the Strauses issued a statement: "Any claims of impropriety are completely baseless.
 This is a blatant attempt by Sony to force these independent filmmakers to move a release date that has long been set by Universal and Relativity and is outside the filmmakers' control".

-On March 17, 2011, Sony released a statement dismissing its arbitration against Hydraulx and the Strause Brothers, saying that after the discovery phase they were satisfied that none of the Battle: Los Angeles visual effects were used in Skyline.
+On March 17, 2011, Sony released a statement dismissing its arbitration against Hydraulx and the Strause Brothers, saying that after the discovery phase, they were satisfied that none of the Battle: Los Angeles visual effects were used in Skyline.
 The Strause brothers stated, “We’re glad to put this behind us.
 We’ve been honored to work on several wonderful SPE projects in the past and look forward to future collaborations.”

 Music

 Composer Matthew Margeson is a colleague of Brian Tyler, who served as one of the film's executive producers.

+Some of the songs that were not on the soundtrack but are featured in the movie is “Wheres My Money At”, “New Money”, and “Something 2 Ride 2” by Royce Da 5’9, “Kings And Queens” by ((Thirty Seconds To Mars)), “ Sine Language (Metasyn Remix)” and “ The American Way” by (The Crystal Method), and “Hiding Out” by Alexandra Sargent.